jsailo/notes/blog/about-me.md

 Dabbles with photography, his Fediverse instance, or watches historical documentaries.
 Also reads - when time permits.

-As for my background, I'm a [Mizo](https://en.wikipedia.org/wiki/Mizo_people) but have lived all my life in Delhi.
+Originally from a [Mizoram](https://en.wikipedia.org/wiki/Mizoram) but has lived all his life in Delhi.